 Since 1994 under the founding direction of Roy Rosenzweig, the Center for History and New Media (CHNM) at George Mason University has used digital media and computer technology to democratize history—to incorporate multiple voices, reach diverse audiences, and encourage popular participation in presenting and preserving the past.
-The center itself is a democratic, collaborative space where over fifty scholars, technologists, and researchers work together to advance the state of the art.
+The center itself is a democratic, collaborative space where over fifty scholars, developers, designers, and researchers work together to advance the state of the art.

 CHNM uses digital media and technology to preserve and present history online, transform scholarship across the humanities, and advance historical education and understanding.
 Each year CHNM’s many project websites receive over 20 million visitors, and over a million people rely on its digital tools to teach, learn, and conduct research.

 Working With Us

 Folks at CHNM spend most of their time working on cutting edge, grant-funded research projects like Zotero, Teachinghistory.org, and the Papers of the War Department.
 However, as a leader in the growing fields of digital history and digital humanities, CHNM is also eager to assist other historical, educational, cultural, and governmental organizations meet the challenges of the digital age.
 Whether your institution is looking to manage its research activities more effectively, build a new teaching website or its next online exhibition, or improve its overall web and social media strategy, CHNM can help with a range of custom contract development, consulting, and support services, including:

 - Zotero Deployment Consultations

 - Web Design and Development (including Omeka, WordPress, Drupal)

 - Web Presence and Social Media Strategy Consulting and Assessment

 Please contact CHNM to learn about the work we have done for partners ranging from the Smithsonian Institution to Emory University to the National Museum of American Jewish History to the National Science Foundation and what CHNM can do for you.